wannabeOG/ExpertNet-Pytorch/README.md

 ------------------------------
 Training a model on a given task takes place using the **`generate_models.py`** file.
 Simply execute the following lines to begin the training process

 Execute the following lines of code (along with the necessary arguments) to generate to generate the expert models for the 4 tasks.
 Make sure you have donwnloaded the datasets used in these experiments.
 The steps are detailed [here][12].
-If you are using this to test it out on your own datasets, make sure that you make the necessary changes in the **`generate_models.py`** and **`test_models.py`** with regards to the number of tasks being used in the experiment [here][] and [here][]
+If you are using this to test it out on your own datasets, make sure that you make the necessary changes in the **`generate_models.py`** and **`test_models.py`** with regards to the number of tasks being used in the experiment [here][13] and [here][14].
+You would also need to make changes to the transforms used in these files.

 ```sh